An In-Depth Beginner Guide To Boating (Tips, Tricks, Clothing)

 When you want to move again, you need to retrieve your anchor.
 To raise the anchor, slowly motor your boat towards its location while pulling the rope inside.
 When directly above the anchor, it should easily pull free.
 However, if stuck, slowly drive the boat in a large circle around the anchor to change the direction of the pull on the rope.
 If that does not break the anchor free, another method you could try is positioning your boat directly above the anchor and tying the line around the cleat.
 Make sure it is taut, so when the bow dips at the bottom of a wave, the next wave lifts the boat and breaks the anchor free.

 Additional Anchoring Tips

-One additional anchoring tip is to never tie off an anchor to the stern of your boat or pull a stuck anchor with your engine while tied to the stern.
+One of the additional boating tips for anchoring is to never tie off an anchor to the stern of your boat or pull a stuck anchor with your engine while tied to the stern.
 Doing this might result in the stern dipping below the water, which could quickly fill the boat and result in a very treacherous situation.
 If you cannot release a stuck anchor, it is best to cut the line and replace it.

 How to Dock a Boat?